OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * ISO/iEC 42001 B.7.4 briefly covers data quality for AI.
 Gap: idem as 5259
   * Not further covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?

-* TRAINDATADISTORTION - TODO: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)
+* TRAINDATADISTORTION (development-time datascience) - TODO: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)

   Examples:
   * [Transferability blocking](https://arxiv.org/pdf/1703.04318.pdf).
 The true defense mechanism against blackbox attacks is to obstruct the transferability of the adversarial samples.
 The transferability enables the usage of adversarial samples in different models trained on different datasets.
 Null labeling is a procedure that blocks transferability, by introducing null labels into the training dataset, and trains the model to discard the adversarial samples as null labeled data.
 TODO: Clarify